TBD54566975/did-dht/spec/spec.md

 | _did.TLD  | TXT  | 7200 | deactivated |

 ::: note
-If you have published your DID through a [[ref:Gateway]] you may need to contact the operator to have them remove the record from their [[ref:Retained DID Set]].
+If you have published your DID through a [[ref:Gateway]], you may need to contact the operator to have them remove the record from their [[ref:Retained DID Set]].
 :::

 ### Type Indexing

-Type indexing is an **OPTIONAL** feature that enables DIDs to flag themselves as being of a certain type.
-Types are not included as a part of the DID Document, but rather included as part of the DNS packet.
+Type indexing is an **OPTIONAL** feature that enables DIDs to flag themselves as being of a particular type.
+Types are not included as a part of the DID Document, but rather as part of the DNS packet.
 This allows for DIDs to be indexed by type by [[ref:Gateway]]s, and for DIDs to be resolved by type.

 DIDs can be indexed by type by adding a `_typ._did` record to the DNS packet.
 A DID may have **AT MOST** one type index record.
 This record is a TXT record with the following format:

 * The record **name** represented as a `_typ._did`.
-* The record **data** is represented with the form `id=0,1,2` where the value is a comma separated list of types from the [type index](#type-index).
+* The record **data** is represented with the form `id=0,1,2` where the value is a comma-separated list of types from the [type index](#type-index).

 An example type record is as follows: